"Picturesque Countryside

 Early history of the mill

 The Bauscheltermühle was built in the Middle Ages.
 It's mentioned in the land register of the counts of Luxembourg during the years 1317-1322.
 Another mention of the mill and the bridge in the local annals was in 1622 when the villagers petitioned for the "repair and building of the bridge and the mill" which took place thereafter.
-I have heard from more than one source that the mill was actually visited by the royal family on numerous occasions, but I would love to have some evidence of it.
+In those days the mill was owned by whatever prince or count was governing the land.
+Records are scarce.
+The mill was mentioned as a going concern in 1656.

 By 1818 Pierre GOEREND (or GERENS, GOERENS), Mr FELTEN's son-in-law, owned the mill.
-He and four other local millers (from Bondorf, Bilsdorf, Martelingen, and the Moulin de l'Oeil in Tintange staged a protest in 1820 against the establishment of a new oil and flour mill at Martelinville, just a little upriver.
+Fearing competition, he and four other local millers (from Bondorf, Bilsdorf, Martelingen, and the Moulin de l'Oeil in Tintange, staged a protest in 1820 against the establishment of a new oil and flour mill at Martelinville, just a little upriver.
+Martelange (Martelingen) and Tintange are now part of the Belgian Province of Luxembourg which was the larger half of Luxembourg, partitioned away by the Treaty of London in 1839, the third partition of the little country.

 In the 1800s most of the work done at the mill was by hand, and it was barely profitable.
 Typically there was more than one family at the mill at a given time.
 Their livelihood was derived from shares of the flour they milled.
 The townspeople brought grain to the mill to be milled, in exchange for food or whatever other goods and services they produced.
 It was a barter system requiring little cash.
 Millers in general didn't always enjoy a good reputation, often being suspected of keeping some flour from their clients.
 For one thing, a completely full sack of hard-earned grain produces less than a full sack of flour.
 And customers had to be restricted from the interior because of the dangerous work going on, so they couldn't see the process.
 There were large cogwheels and belts spinning with no safety protections.